supabase/terraform-provider-supabase/docs/tutorial.md

     ignore_changes = [database_password]
   }
 }

+# Retrieve project API keys
+data "supabase_project_apikeys" "production" {
+  project_id = supabase_project.production.id
+}

+# Output the API keys (careful with sensitive data!)
+output "anon_key" {
+  value     = data.supabase_project_apikeys.production.anon_key
+  sensitive = true
+}

+output "service_role_key" {
+  value     = data.supabase_project_apikeys.production.service_role_key
+  sensitive = true
+}
 ```

 Remember to substitute placeholder values with your own.
 For sensitive fields such as the password, consider storing and retrieving them from a secure credentials store.
+The API keys are marked as sensitive and will be hidden in logs, but make sure to handle them securely in your workflow.

-Next, run `terraform -chdir=module apply` to create the new project resource.
+Next, run `terraform -chdir=module apply` to create the new project resource and retrieve its API keys.

 ### Importing a project